Jamie Benn Game Preview: Stars vs. Blackhawks

 Benn Season Stats Insights

-- In five of 33 games this season, Benn has scored a goal, but there are no multi-goal efforts on his ledger.
+- In six of 34 games this season, Benn has scored a goal, but there are no multi-goal efforts on his ledger.

-- In 15 of 33 games this year, Benn has recorded a point, and six of those games included multiple points.
+- Benn has a point in 16 of 34 games this season, with multiple points in seven of them.

-- Benn has an implied probability of 57.1% to eclipse his point total based on the odds.
+- The implied probability is 58.2% that Benn hits the over on his points prop total based on the odds.

-- Benn has an implied probability of 43.5% of going over his assist prop bet, based on the odds.
+- There is a 43.5% chance of Benn having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.